Writing

 Teams often try to solve context drift with meetings.
 Some meetings are necessary.
 Many are just humans manually rehydrating a shared brain that the tools failed to maintain.

 That is what working in unison looks like to me.
 Not everyone doing the same thing.
-Everyone making decisions from a shared, evolving understanding of the work.
+Everyone making decisions from the version of the product the team is actually working from.

 The designer has a real role here